 Types of animal cells

-There are different types of animals per se, depending on the type of environment they live in and the type of lifestyle they have.
+There are different types of animals per se, depending on the type of environment they live in and the kind of lifestyle they have.
 Listed below are some of the most common types of animal cells.

-Difference Between Plant and Animal Cells
+What Are The Differences Between Plant and Animal Cells?

 - – “Plant Cell.”
 Plant Cell | Structure, Parts of Plant Cell | [email protected] Accessed December 29, 2016.
 Link.